mohigeo33/thermal_dynamics/README.md

 Figure 2: Sensor-wise number of Landsat images for the period of 2000 to 2021 (60% maximum cloud filter applied)

-## 3. Study area
+## 4. Study area

-Chbar Ampov District, located in the southeast region of Phnom Penh, Cambodia, is a rapidly developing urban area with a mix of residential and commercial zones (City of Phnom Penh, 2020).
-The Mekong River borders the district to the east, Meanchey District to the west, Kandal Province to the north, and Prek Pnov District to the south (Figure 3).
+Chbar Ampov District, located in the southeast region of Phnom Penh, Cambodia, is a rapidly developing urban area with a mix of residential and commercial zones.
+The Mekong River borders the district from the north, the Meanchey District to the west, the Kien Svay District to the east and the Bassac River to the south.
 ![Location of the study area](study_area.png)

 Figure 3: Location of the study area

-## 4. LST estimation and spectral indices calculation
+## 5. LST estimation and spectral indices calculation
 Following steps were taken to estimate the LST and calculate the spectral indices from Landsat images (Figure 4)
 ![LST estimation and spectral indices calculation from Landsat images](lst_indices_calculation.png)